The New England Colonies in Colonial America — A Guide to Four of the 13 Original Colonies

-Type of Colonies in Colonial New England
+Type of Colonies in the New England Region

-The type of Colonies in New England was based on the type of government they had.
+The type of Colonies in the New England Region was based on the type of government they had.
 There were three different types of colonies — Royal, Proprietary, and Corporate.
 Each colony was granted a charter, usually from the English monarch, that gave permission for people to colonize a specific area and establish settlements.